mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 - [Known Issues](#known-issues)

 ## What's New
+### 5.1.0
+- Add `loading` parameter in Chat, Header and FullChat component
+- 3 dots in the chat has just one color and align it with the rest of the cell

 ### 5.0.0
 - Add `ChatConfiguration` object as a parameter to modify the behavior of the chat
     - `alignTextMessageLeft` Align the text of the message of the screen to the left